-A mechanism is strategy-proof if, for any preference profile P, there is no doctor d and preferences $P'd$ such that d strictly prefers $y_d$ to $x_d$ according to $P_d$ , where $x_d$ and $y_d$ are the doctor-optimal stable allocations for d under P and $(P'd, P{-d})$ , respectively.
-A mechanism is group strategy-proof if, for any preference profile P, there is no group of doctors $D' \subseteq D$ and a preference profile $P'{D'} = (P'd){d \in D'}$ such that every $d \in D'$ strictly prefers $y_d$ to $x_d$ according to $P_d$ , where $x_d$ and $y_d$ are the doctor-optimal stable allocations for d under P and $(P'{D'}, P{-D'})$ , respectively.
+A mechanism is strategy-proof if, for any preference profile P, there is no doctor d and preferences P'd such that d strictly prefers y_d to x_d according to P_d , where x_d and y_d are the allocations prescribed by the mechanism for d under P and (P'd, P{-d}) , respectively.
+A mechanism is group strategy-proof if, for any preference profile P, there is no group of doctors $D' \subseteq D$ and a preference profile $P'{D'} = (P'd){d \in D'}$ such that every $d \in D'$ strictly prefers y_d to x_d according to P_d , where x_d and y_d are the allocations prescribed by the mechanism for d under P and $(P'{D'}, P{-D'})$, respectively.
 The doctor-optimal stable mechanism is a mechanism which, for any reported preference profile P, produces the doctor-optimal stable allocation under P.

-Theorem 6.
+Theorem 7.
 Suppose that preferences of every hospital satisfy unilateral substitutes and the law of aggregate demand.
 Then the doctor-optimal stable mechanism is group strategy-proof.
 In particular, the doctor-optimal stable mechanism is strategy-proof.

 Proof.
-The proof is an adaptation of Hatfield and Milgrom (2005) and Hatfield and Kojima (2007a).
-First, proofs of Theorems 10 and 11 of Hatfield and Milgrom (2005) show that the doctor-optimal stable mechanism is strategy-proof if the doctor-optimal stable allocations exists and the conclusion of the rural hospital theorem (in the sense of Theorem 5) holds.
-The proof of Theorem 1 of Hatfield and Kojima (2007a) shows that the doctor-optimal stable mechanism is group strategy-proof if it is strategy-proof.
-These observations and Theorems 4 and 5 in the current paper establish group strategy-proofness.
-Finally, since group strategy-proofness implies strategy-proof. $\Box$
+The proof is an adaptation of Hatfield and Milgrom [20] and Hatfield and Kojima [16].
+First, proofs of Theorems 10 and 11 of Hatfield and Milgrom [20] show that the doctor-optimal stable mechanism is strategy-proof if the doctor-optimal stable allocation exists and the conclusion of the rural hospitals theorem (in the sense of Theorem 6) holds.
+The proof of Theorem 1 of Hatfield and Kojima [16] shows that the doctor-optimal stable mechanism is group strategy-proof if it is strategy-proof.
+These observations and Theorems 5 and 6 in the current paper establish strategy-proofness and group strategy-proofness. \Box

-Many incentive compatibility results in the literature are special cases of Theorem 6.
-Strategy-proofness was first obtained by Dubins and Freedman (1981) and Roth (1982) in one-to-one matching markets, and extended by Abdulkadiroğlu (2005) to more general preferences and then by Hatfield and Milgrom (2005) to the matching markets with contracts under the substitutes and the law of aggregate demand conditions.
-Group strategy-proofness was first shown by Dubins and Freedman (1981) in one-to-one matching.
-Martinez et al. (2004) obtained group strategy-proofness in many-to-one matching when hospitals' preferences satisfy substitutes and what they call qseparability, a condition stronger than the law of aggregate demand.
-Hatfield and Kojima (2007a) establishes group strategy-proofness under substitutes and the law of aggregate demand, generalizing previous results.
-All these results are special cases of Theorem 6.
+Many incentive compatibility results in the literature are special cases of Theorem 7.
+Strategyproofness was first obtained by Dubins and Freedman [9] and Roth [32] in one-to-one matching markets, and extended by Abdulkadiroğlu [1] to more general preferences and then by Hatfield and Milgrom [20] to the matching markets with contracts under the substitutes and the law of aggregate demand conditions.
+Group strategy-proofness was first shown by Dubins and Freedman [9] in one-to-one matching.
+Martinez et al. [29] obtained group strategy-proofness in many-toone matching when hospitals' preferences satisfy substitutes and what they call q-separability, a condition stronger than the law of aggregate demand.
+Hatfield and Kojima [16] establish group strategy-proofness under substitutes and the law of aggregate demand, generalizing previous results.
+All these results are special cases of Theorem 7.

 A possible extension of this result is the claim that no coalition can misreport preferences and make some of its members strictly better off without making any of its members strictly worse off.
-Unfortunately, such a result does not hold even in one-to-one matching markets (Dubins and Freedman, 1981).
+Unfortunately, such a result does not hold even in one-to-one matching markets [9].
 This fact suggests that, while outside the model, it may be possible for a coalition of doctors to manipulate the doctor-optimal stable mechanism if even small transfers are allowed among doctors.
-See section 4.3.1 of Roth and Sotomayor (1990) for exposition and discussion of this point.
+See Section 4.3.1 of [39] for exposition and discussion of this point.

-Furthermore, Theorem 6 can not be further generalized to include coalitions including hospitals.
-In one-to-one matching markets, it is well-known that a single hospital can improve its outcome by not reporting truthfully under the doctor-optimal stable mechanism (Roth, 1982).
-Further, in manyto-one matching markets, even a single hospital can sometimes manipulate the hospital-optimal stable mechanism (Roth, 1985).
+Furthermore, Theorem 7 cannot be further generalized to include coalitions including hospitals.
+In one-to-one matching markets, it is well known that a single hospital can improve its outcome by not reporting truthfully under the doctor-optimal stable mechanism [32].
+Further, in many-to-one matching markets, even a single hospital can sometimes manipulate the hospital-optimal stable mechanism [35].